auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 {: .label .label-green }

 Did you ever wonder how to optimally pack parcels, serving customers with various subscription sizes of while avoiding a dangerous goods shipping penalty fee?
 No?
 Well, me neighter.
 Let's investigate how its done anyways!
-Stay with me, its worth it: We will reduce shipping cost by 40% and proove why shopping-cart bundling is worth it!
+Stay with me, its worth it: We will reduce shipping cost by 40% just by intelligently exploiting the degressive cost-per-weight structure in today's CEP sector and show why shopping-cart bundling is worth it!
 {: .fs-6 .fw-300 }

 ---